talonhub/community/README.md

 For Jetbrains commands to work you must install https://plugins.jetbrains.com/plugin/10504-voice-code-idea into each editor.

+## Additional commands

+There are other commands not described fully within this file.
+As an overview:
+* The apps folder has command sets for use within different applications
+* The core folder has various commands described [here](https://github.com/talonhub/community/blob/main/core/README.md)
+* The lang folder has commands for writing [programming languages](https://github.com/talonhub/community?tab=readme-ov-file#programming-languages)
+* The plugin folder has various commands described [here](https://github.com/talonhub/community/blob/main/plugin/README.md)
+* The tags folder has various other commands, such as using a browser, navigating a filesystem in terminal, and managing multiple cursors

 ## Settings

 Several options are configurable via a [single settings file](settings.talon) out of the box.
 Any setting can be made context specific as needed (e.g., per-OS, per-app, etc).